MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 2. Select your **[my initials] Practice** environment at the top right if it is not already selected.

-3. In necessary, click the **Home** icon on the right side of the screen.
+3. If necessary, click the **Home** icon on the right side of the screen.
 Under the **Start from** section, select **Dataverse**.

 4. Select your Dataverse connection.